Vinyl vs Laminate Flooring

 After Waxing 3-4 times, you must remove and reapply to avoid the growth of a thick layer.

-Because of the repetition involved in Waxing, it has been replaced by Urethane because it lasts over ten times more, making it a better alternative.
+Because of the repetition involved in waxing, it has been replaced by urethane because it lasts over ten times longer, making it a better alternative.

 Vinyl flooring comes in two forms, i.e., Planks and Tiles: